webtrees/webtrees.github.io/faq/synology-iconv.md

 This includes `iconv` which is required by webtrees.

 The control panel / administration interface for the Synology Box contains an option to enable PHP modules.
 Find and enable `iconv`.
-Restart the webserver.
+Restart the web-server.